hitha-cse513/DistractedDriverDetection/README.md

 * ⚡ **Real-Time Prediction**: Instant feedback on uploaded driver images.
 * 🖥️ **Flask Web App**: Easy-to-use and lightweight web interface for image uploads and classification.
 * 📊 **Awareness & Safety Insights**: Educates users on risky driving behaviors and promotes safer habits.
-* ♿ **Accessibility Features**: Interface designed for ease of use by all users, including those with disabilities.

 ---